Last updated on December 11th, 2017 at 04:27 pm

 Related: What is Whatsapp?

 The whole point of Instagram pods is to increase the engagement on your posts to make them visible to more of your followers but, to work effectively, it needs to be done right.
 The more likes and comments your posts receive shortly after posting gives the initial signal to Instagram that your post is something of interest and one “that other users will care about”.
 As a result, your post will be pushed higher on their feeds with the potential to hit the Explore Page and go viral.

 However, a pod should be active constantly and members must be willing to participate immediately when notified.
-With an average of 15-20 members, some of these pods move quickly.
+This is where most pods fail.
+You can easily and quickly leave a link to your post, but how fast will your pod members respond with a like and comment?
+Usually, not right away.
+Sometimes after a day.
+Most likely after a couple of days, rendering the whole concept useless (except for the added engagement on your posts).
+But with an average of 15-20 members, some of these pods move quickly.
 You’ll have a few power users who post multiple times a day and you’ll need to keep up.
 If you have a mix of members from around the world, expect new content to be posted around the clock.
 It could get overwhelming quickly for those who aren’t truly invested in growing Instagram.